 Stop, Look, Go

 The first step is to stop as you normally would at a traffic light if it is out.
 You will need to look both ways to make sure it is clear to go, and then you can proceed.
-The idea is simple; you treat a traffic light that has gone out as a stop sign.
-That means the right of way laws will apply as well.
-For example, you will need to give the right of way to the car that arrived at the traffic light first.
+The idea is simple: you treat a traffic light that has gone out as a stop sign.
+That means the right-of-way laws will apply as well.
+For example, you will need to give the right of way to the car that arrives at the traffic light first.